Neuropathy pain is an annoying pain. It’s sharp, throbbing, burning pain making the involved

 vomiting when ALA was used at 1200 mg or more though.
 (1,2) Why

-then if doses can be altered aren’t they recommended
+then if doses can be adjusted aren’t they recommended

 or used more?
 They are not usually paid